microsoft/fhir-proxy/docs/QuickstartDeployARM-bicep.md

     + Make sure to click "Save" in the upper left before leaving the *Portal - FHIR Proxy resource group - Key Vault - Access Policies* blade.

 ### For Deployment using CLI:
-+ **FHIR Server Secret** parameter value needed in **Step 1 #7** is nowhere to be found.
++ **FHIR server Secret** parameter value needed in **Step 1 #7** is nowhere to be found.
-    + It's possible that you haven't registered FHIR Server as an application in the AAD tenant yet.
+    + It's possible that you haven't registered the FHIR server as an application in the AAD tenant yet.
 More information about this can be found here:

     [Register a service client application in Azure Active Directory](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/register-service-azure-ad-client-app)
     [Register the Azure Active Directory apps for Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/fhir-app-registration?WT.mc_id=Portal-Microsoft_Healthcare_APIs)